Photons

 • Are quantum effects transmitted faster than the speed of light?

-• What happens to the wave function during measurement
+• What happens to the wave function during measurement?

 • Is measurement random or deterministic?